atomix/atomix.github.io/atomix/docs/internals.md

 ---

 {:.no-margin-top}
-Resources are implemented by multiplexing multiple Copycat [state machines][state-machines] onto a single Raft replicated log.
-See the [Copycat internals][copycat-internals] page for more details.
+Atomix resources are implemented by multiplexing multiple [Copycat][copycat] [state machines][state-machines] onto a single [Raft] replicated log.

+To learn more about how Copycat works in depth, see the [Copycat internals][copycat-internals] page.

 {% include common-links.html %}